 The best practice is to use the recommended protection level for a particular cluster configuration.
 This recommended level of protection is clearly marked as 'suggested' in the OneFS WebUI storage pools configuration pages and is typically configured by default.
-For all current hardware configurations, the recommended protection level is '+2d:1n' or '+3d:1n1d'.
+For current hardware configurations, the recommended protection level is generally '+2d:1n', '+3d:1n1d', or '+4n:2d' depending on the cluster size.